amplience/dc-extensions-sdk/README.md

 ### isValid

-You can get a boolean value weather a piece of content is valid
+You can get a boolean value whether a piece of content is valid

 ```js
 const sdk = await init();